 At the heart of the cashless system there is a computer controlled by I.M.P.A.C.T. – Software.
 This allows the system to recognise each individual student, hold individual cash balances, record cash spent and cash received, record where money is spent, on what food, on any specific date and time of day.

 How are students recognised by the system?

 Each student will have their fingerprint registered which will then be translated to an Alpha Numeric number, the image is then discarded, when used this will then enter them into the system program and identify them by a number.

 How is this then used to obtain a school meal?

-The pupil simply places their finger onto a scanner at the point of sale; a display will show the server the pupil’s name, class and current cash balance held within the system.
+The student simply places their finger onto a scanner at the point of sale; a display will show the server the student’s name, class and current cash balance held within the system.
 The selected food items will be entered into the system from an itemised keyboard while the amount spent and the new cash balance will show on the display.

 How is money entered into the system?